stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 f 1/1 2/2 3/3
 ```

-We will implement the minimal functionality outlined above therefore we apply the following constraints on the scope:
+We will implement the minimal functionality required for our test models therefore we apply the following constraints on the scope of the loader:

 - Face primitives are assumed to be triangles.

-- The models we are using to test against all have a single smoothing group - at some point we will need to extend the scope to generate multiple a model-per-group.
+- We assume a single smoothing group - this is the case for the models we are using  but at some point we will need to extend the scope to generate multiple models per group.

 - The OBJ format supports material descriptors that specify texture properties (amongst others) - for the moment we will hard-code the associated texture image.

 ### Model Loader

-#### File Parser

-We start with a loader for an OBJ model.

 The loading process is:
 1. Create a transient model for the OBJ object (detailed below).
 2. Load each line of the OBJ model file, skipping empty lines and comments.
-3. Parse each command line.
+3. Parse each command line and mutate the model accordingly.
 4. Create the resultant model.

+The loader parses each line of the model as follows:

 ```java
 public class ObjectModelLoader {